bloodymage/ansible-collection-autonomy/README.md

 - [License](#license)

 ## Description
-This collection is a set of ansible playbooks that you can use to build and maintain your own personal network servers.
-There are three goals I have with this project.
+This collection is a set of ansible playbooks that you can use to build and maintain your own personal self-hosted services.
+Initial services are:
+1. Email (Postfix and Dovecot)
+2. Address Book and Calendars (Nextcloud)
+3. Cloud Storage (Nextcloud)
+4. File server (Samba)

+For access to these services, a focus on centralized user management with a goal of single sign on across all services.
+Eventually I will add smart card capabilities to minimize password requirements.

+There are three reasons I had with creating this with this project.
 1. I wanted to learn how to use Ansible
 2. I wanted to better control my data.
 3. I wanted a way to quickly and easily rebuild my network if absolutely necessary.